Dread Zeppelin: 1999: Cleopatra

-Dread then signed to Cleopatra Records and recorded De-jah Voodoo in 1999 produced by Bob Knarley (Howard Ulyate), the son of legendary trombone player Lloyd Ulyate.
-The recording was re-released by Cleopatra with a new cover and name Re-Led-Ed.
+The band then signed to Cleopatra Records and recorded De-jah Voodoo in 1999.
+The recording was produced by bassist Bob Knarley (Howard Ulyate) and includes 11 Led Zeppelin covers and two tracks written by the band (Putman, Ulyate, Fernandez, Tortell, and Boerin).

+De-jah Voodoo was later re-released with a new cover and title (Re-Led-Ed); some versions include an acoustic version of "Hey Hey What Can I Do" as a bonus track.

-2000-present: Cash Cow
+2000–2011: Cash Cow

 In 1995 Dread Zeppelin had a new production company, Cash Cow, run by original members Gary Putman (Butt-Boy) and Greg Tortell (Tortelvis), which had produced the Fun Sessions.
-They released the live album Front Yard Bar*B*Que in December 1996 and the all-original album Spam Bake in November 1997.
-All three were produced by Robert Incorvaia.
-Spam Bake was considered Gary Putman's "original music masterpiece" and a take off of the Elvis movie sound recordings of the 1960s.
-Also released on Cash Cow Records was the band's first full length Christmas recording Presents in 2002.
-Chicken and Ribs followed in 2004; both were produced by Bob Knarley.
-Other recordings were DVD media (Jah-La-Palooza 2004 and Live in Minne-Jah-Polis 2002) and bootlegs of shows, after a clamoring for such product from their loyal and long-time fanbase.
+They released the live album Front Yard Bar*B*Que in December 1996 and the all-original album Spam Bake (a take-off of the Elvis movie sound recordings of the 1960s) in November 1997.

+Also released on Cash Cow Records were the band's first full length Christmas recording Presents in 2002, followed by Chicken and Ribs 2004; both were produced by Bob Knarley.
+In February 2008 the band released Bar Coda, produced by Spice (Cris Boerin).
+Other Cash Cow releases included the DVDs Jah-La-Palooza 2004 and Live in Minne-Jah-Polis 2002.
+The album SoSo (the title referencing Led Zeppelin's fourth album), followed in 2011, produced by Spice.
-In February 2008 the band released Bar Coda, produced by longtime band member Spice (Cris Boerin).
-During the recording of Bar Coda, Carl Jah left the group.
-His spot in the live show was taken by Spice who plays keyboards and percussion.

 Lead singer Tortelvis sang "The Star-Spangled Banner" at Bank One Ballpark, now known as Chase Field, in Phoenix, Arizona on May 27, 2005.
-He had been scheduled to sing the song at a Minnesota Twins game in 1992, but Roseanne Barr's notorious version (two days before his planned appearance) quashed that opportunity.
+He had been scheduled to sing the song at a Minnesota Twins game in 1990, but Roseanne Barr's notorious version quashed that opportunity.

+2012-2016

-Dread Zeppelin still tours and releases new material with original members Butt-Boy and Tortelvis, and longtime members Spice, Bob Knarley, Ziggy Knarley and Charlie Haj.
-Putman is the only member of Dread Zeppelin to have performed on every record and played every live show to date.
+Carl Jah released a solo album in 2012; in 2014, founding guitarist Jah Paul Jo died following years of poor health.
+Dread Zeppelin toured regularly through 2014; Putman is the only member of Dread Zeppelin to have performed on every record and played every live show to date.

+They last performed live on April 2, 2016.